5 Sustainable Construction Trends to Maximize Your Home's Efficiency

 - Non-VOC paints

-LEED-certified homes typically deliver a minimum of 15 percent in energy savings and 20 percent in water savings when contrasted with homes built up to code.
+LEED-certified homes typically deliver a minimum of 15 percent in energy savings and 20 percent in water savings when contrasted with homes that don't have the LEED certification.
 However, homes not LEED-certified can still add sustainable features that will be highly appealing to buyers, like sourcing materials locally and using non-toxic or recycled building materials to reduce environmental impact.

 Health and Wellness Features

 Today's home buyers are willing to pay an additional $2,000 or more upfront for homes certified to an above-code standard for health and wellness.
 Features that help meet this standard include zone heating, UVC fans, and indoor air quality sensors.

 The EPA indicates some indoor pollutants are two to five times higher indoors than outdoors.
 Strategies incorporated to reduce these pollutants are becoming quite popular.

 Passive solar design maximizes the sun's energy.
 When given the option, 60 percent of buyers prefer it.
 This architectural strategy not only includes solar features but also considers the build of the house.

 For instance, positioning the windows to the sun maximizes sunlight collection and stores energy with other features integrated into the home's design.
 Additionally, when it comes to using solar panels, strategically positioning them along the path of the sun can cause more energy generation.
 When pulled together in solar home design, all of these build elements result in a cohesive passive solar strategy.